BioJulia/biojulia.github.io/docs/src/getting_started/biojuliainstallation.md

 ```

 !!! note
-    You can skip straight to `(@v1.9) pkg> activate ...` if you have already installed the package code locally,
+    You can skip straight to `(@v1.9) pkg> activate ...` if you have already installed the package locally,
     simply make sure to point Pkg to the right path as shown above.

 You can now change your source code and load them into the Julia session with `using <name of package here>`.